DosMike/TF2-ChatBubbles/README.md

 between players that still triggers chat bubbles.

-If you don't want chat bubbles to be shown by default I recommend you set `sm_chatbubble_default` to hidden / send only (2).
-If you only want chat bubbles to be sent by players that explicitly turn the !settings on, you can also complete disable it by default (0).
+If you don't want chat bubbles to be shown by default I recommend you set `sm_chatbubble_default` to hidden / send only (2), default (1) is enabled but can also be completely disabled (0).
+I recommend not setting this to 0, as it will stop the player from triggering chat bubbles for other players.

 Requirements
 -----